 How to spot a slow puncture and what to do if you have one

-Ignoring a slow puncture can be dangerous and costly - these are our top tips for spotting and fixing them
+Ignoring a slow puncture can be dangerous and costly.
+Read on for our top tips on spotting and fixing one

 The tyres on your car are perhaps its most vital safety component; they might only have a small contact patch with the road but they’re literally keeping the car on it.
-Ensuring your car is equipped with good quality tyres that are in decent condition could well save someone’s life, so it’s vital to monitor the condition of the tyres on a regular basis.
+Ensuring your car is equipped with good quality tyres that are in decent condition, especially in wet and wintry driving conditions, could well save someone’s life, so it’s vital to monitor the condition of the tyres on a regular basis.
 This is especially true these days, as extended service intervals means trips to the dealership for regular maintenance are few and far between.

 While we’re all aware of the requirements to have tyres with a decent tread depth – the legal minimum is 1.6mm in a continuous band around the central three-quarters of a tyre – we tend to pay less attention to the possibility that one or more of the tyres on our cars might have a slow puncture.